jagreehal/trycatch-vs-neverthrow-vs-effect/src/comparison/data-pipeline.md

   PA -->|err| PAE["ANALYTICS_FAILED"]
 ```

-### 2. The Neverthrow Approach
+### 2. neverthrow
-*Explicit, but requires manual helpers.*

-Neverthrow handles the happy path with chains, and has no built-in retry or caching for promises.
-You often end up writing custom helpers or using raw `try/catch` loops inside your Result chains.
+The happy path is a chain.
+Retry, cache, and resume are helpers you write, or `try/catch` loops inside the chain.

 ```typescript
 return fetchUserNt(userId).andThen((user) =>